-This brings us to what our eye moves its focus onto to next.
+This brings the audience to what their eye moves its focus onto to next.
 That is, what every American identifies with Nazi Germany, the swastika casting a shadow onto the pasture from above the children in the sky.
-The swastika was the official emblem of the Nazi party and was on the flag during the Third Reich led by Adolph Hitler.
+The swastika acted as the official emblem of the Nazi party and displayed itself on the flag of Germany during the Third Reich led by Adolph Hitler.
 Fear was touched upon in the last paragraph but I did not point out what the root of this fear was.
-It is easy to see that this shadow is where all this fear is sprouting from.
-The Nazis was a force to be reckoned with and every American knew this including the children.
-The sheer though of a Nazi invasion in the States sent shivers down the spines of young children.
-More importantly, these spine shivers were experienced by the parents.

-If America were to be invaded, the lives of these parent's children would be threatened and possibly changed forever.
+It is easy to see that this shadow is where all this fear grotesquely manifested from.
+The Nazis were a force to be reckoned with and every American knew this as well as the children.
+The sheer thought of a Nazi invasion in the States sent shivers down the spines of young children.
+More importantly, these spine spasms were experienced by the parents.
+If Nazis or Japanese invaded America, the lives of these parents' children would be threatened and possibly changed forever.
 That is why this piece of propaganda provides the parents with a surefire way out.
-The cop out to this dilemma is in big, bold, yellow letters; "WAR BONDS".
+The cop out to this dilemma is in big, bold, yellow letters; "WAR BONDS."
 And right next to it, the word "Buy" in neat, cursive writing.
-If you just stare at this picture you can clearly see WAR BONDS without even focusing on it.
+If one just stares at this picture, he can clearly see WAR BONDS without even focusing on it.

 Why would any government in its right mind want to scare their constituents?
-There is a perfectly sound reason for this and it could be said in one word; "purpose."
+There is a perfectly sound reason for this and it could be said in one word: "purpose."
 The purpose of the United States in its propaganda campaigns was simple.
-It was to effectively scare the living hell out of the Americans.
+They planned to effectively scare the living hell out of the Americans.
 By doing so, the government profited heavily when people would buy bonds in order to protect the country.
 The basis of a bond is pretty simple.
-When you buy a bond, you are essentially giving the United States Treasury a loan that they will pay back to you over time with interest.
-This gave loads of money to the treasury that would in other circumstances be impossible to obtain unless more money was to be printed; but that would just cause inflation and no one wants that.
+When one buy a bond, he is essentially giving the United States Treasury a loan that they will pay back to him over time with interest.
+This gave substantial sums of money to the treasury that would in other circumstances, be impossible to obtain unless more money was to be printed; but that would just cause inflation and no one wants that.
 The audience of this piece is strongly directed at anyone able to buy a bond.
 More specifically, the target audience could be narrowed down to the average American parent.

-This is where Ethos, Pathos, and Logos come into play.
+This is where ethos, pathos, and logos come into play.
 World renowned Greek philosopher Aristotle saw that the means of persuasion in a text could be subdivided into three categories.
-The first, Ethos, is the ethical appeal.
-If we respect someone's views and morals, we are more likely to accept something they as opposed to someone who makes bad decisions.
-Pathos is the appeal to emotions.
-If a text is able to really reach deep down into one's emotions and make them feel something for the text, then the presenter of the text can easily persuade agreement to the argument being presented.
-Logos is the logical appeal that the presenter brings to the text.
-Basically, if you want someone to be with you on a point you are trying to make, one of the best ways is to present a logically sound argument.
+The first, ethos, is the ethical appeal.
+If a population respects someone's views and morals, they are more likely to accept a proposal as opposed to someone who makes bad decisions resulting in a rejection of the proposal.
+Pathos is the appeal to emotions (Lunsford and Ruszkiewicz 49).
+If a text is able to really reach deep down into one's emotions and make him feel something for the text, then the presenter of the text can easily persuade agreement to the argument being presented.
+Logos is the logical appeal that the presenter brings to the text (Lunsford and Ruszkiewicz 49).
+Basically, if a presenter of an argument wants someone to be with him on a point he is trying to make, one of the best ways is to present a logically sound argument.
 If an argument is sound, some people have no reason to disagree with it.
-These three means are an excellent ways to persuade the receiver of text.
+These three means are an excellent way to persuade the receiver of the text.